Recycling Nature's Way - You Can Make a Difference!

 How Composting Works

 Composting is a natural decomposition process.
 By observing a few simple rules, anyone can be a successful composter.
 Microorganisms such as bacteria, fungi and protozoa digest plant tissues in the compost pile.
 For microbes to accomplish their work, they need enough nitrogen, oxygen and water to feed on the carbon rich plant materials provided by you, the gardener.
-Plant material will also decompose more quickly as the temperature increases.

 Building a Compost Pile is Easy!